dlstreamer/dlstreamer/docs/source/get_started/tutorial.md

 # Tutorial

-In this tutorial, you will learn how to build video analytics pipelines using Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework.
+In this tutorial, you will learn how to build video analytics pipelines using Deep Learning Streamer (DL Streamer) Pipeline Framework.

 - [About GStreamer](#about-gstreamer)